-CO378 - eSports
+50378 - eSports

 Compete in at least 1 ranked tournament online or in person (either as a team or solo), and fully document your progress throughout.
-Any game with a documentable bracket system, and at least 3 rounds count.
+Any game with a documentable bracket system, and at least 3 rounds counts.
 Be sure to include a description of the tournament, your match information, your win-loss record, and description of the game and platform being used to play the game (Ram requirements/capabilities of your machine, video card specs., etc.).
 Prepare a PowerPoint presentation describing your journey through eSports (including your 1 mandatory tournament), what you have learned about gaming/eSports, and why you think more youth should be involved.
 Also include a detailed description of your most important win, explaining your strategy in that victory.
 Be sure to include screenshots and video, if possible.
-Load your presentation to a USB drive and be sure to add narration if uploading for virtual exhibition.
+Load your presentation to a USB drive.